PRC Verification: How to Request Verification

 - Indicate the type of certification and number of copies needed

-- Pay the required fee at the PRC cashier or through online payment channels
+- Pay at the PRC cashier or through PRC's authorized payment channels (Landbank Link.Biz, GCash, Maya, partner banks)

 - Keep the official receipt as proof of payment